-UNU-MERIT welcomes researchers with a Master’s degree who have strong academic records, professional and/or volunteer experience, affiliation with academic research and a special interest in the core disciplines of UNU-MERIT.
-We welcome fellows from all over the world with a wide variety of cultures and disciplines.
+We welcome researchers with a master’s degree who have strong academic records, professional and/or volunteer experience, affiliation with academic research and a special interest in the core disciplines of UNU-MERIT.

-Participants in the part-time PhD programme have external work responsibilities, leaving them less time for PhD research.
-Our participants – policy analysts, researchers and academic consultants from the public and private sectors, international organisations and research institutes – have jobs that allow them to spend a minimum amount of time on research activities that eventually lead to a PhD degree.
-Ideally, the employer of the participant supports the researcher actively by allocating time and facilitating research work (providing data, support, related assignments and the like).
+Participants in the dual career PhD programme have external work responsibilities, leaving them with less time for PhD research.
+Our participants – who may be policy analysts, researchers and academic consultants from the public and private sectors, international organisations and research institutes – have jobs that allow them to spend a minimum amount of time on research activities that eventually lead to a PhD degree.
+Ideally, the employer of the participant supports the researcher actively by allocating time and facilitating research work (e.g. by providing data, support, related assignments, etc).

 Adam AdouMohamed Ag Alhousseini